Techgrounds-Cloud-9/cloud-9-katelindt/02_Linux_1/LNX_07_bash_scripting.md

 # Bash scripting

 ## Key terminology

-- Input
-- Output
+- Script
-- Redirection
+- Bash shell
-- Pipe
+- Variable
+- Path - PATH is an environmental variable in Linux and other Unix-like operating systems that tells the shell which directories to search for executable files (i.e., ready-to-run programs) in response to commands issued by a user.

 - Commands:

-    - echo - display line of text/string that are passed as an argument.
-The echo can be used with a redirect operator to output to a file and not standard output.
-    - cat - one of its most common usages is to print the content of a file onto the standard output stream.
-Other than that, the cat command also allows us to write some texts into a file.
-    - grep - command-line tool used to search for a string of characters in a specified file.

 ## Exercise 1: